Music Glossary: Production Music Uncovered

 Production music (also known as library or stock music) is written especially for use with a film or picture.
 The library selling the music will usually own all of the rights, meaning no further permission is required from its composer or other publishers and record labels.

 With most libraries you will need to know where the music is going to be used, to ensure your licence covers all the rights you need.
 Make sure you read carefully where you can use the music and understand exactly what your licence covers.

 Audio Network differs from most libraries in that it issues one central licence which covers all the music you use for global multi-platform use and distribution in perpetuity.
-Click here for a closer look at our rates.
+Contact us for more information.

 This term covers all kinds of commercially available music, from Rolling Stones to Coldplay, Ed Sheeran to Michael Jackson.
 This music would have been written primarily to be listened to, rather than synchronised with picture.

 Generally speaking the better-known the performer and track, the more it will cost.
 There are no set fees for commercial music, and all rates are negotiable.

 Under current EU Law, if the composer(s) died more than 70 years ago, then the music is usually no longer in copyright and you won't need a synch license, though sound copyright may still need clearing.
 (Always check to confirm)